The Magic Quill #112: The Savage Noble

 Contest winners: i6uuaq, TWZRD, stwonks, pdhorner, Xantha, and dele

 “I spent most of the morning replanting the broom tree,” Spanky continued while, except for the sound of Sadie scraping out the bowl of her pipe, his friends listened in silence.
 “It didn’t half fight me.
-The branches scraped, whipped, poked, pulled hair.
+The branches scraped, whipped, poked, and pulled hair.
 The flowers blew pollen in my eyes.
 The roots tried to trip me.
 I had to stun the plant several times, then I had to drive stakes into the ground and tie it down to keep it from escaping again.
 I had just gone into the summerhouse for some tea and a bit of a wash when the self-fertilizing rosebushes started chucking mooncalf manure at each other.

 “There was nothing we could do about the rosebushes, except to spray them with a stain-repelling potion so that, at least, the manure didn’t stick to their leaves and flowers.
 Meanwhile, the hammock vines had taken over an entire grove of ball-gown walnut trees, turning it into an open-air dormitory without a single open path to walk through.
 I had to cut them back, a job made harder by the sleepy scent of the hammock flowers.
 The moon was high in the night sky before I had finished.